xd3bu9/heASNs/README.md

 ```

-#### Note: Verify results from the script as no valdation is done to confirm ownership.
+#### Note: Verify results from the script as no validation is done to confirm asset ownership.